 Selection criteria for candidates:

-proficient at standard ICT skills i.e. Internet use, Microsoft Office suite of programs (MS Word, Excel, PowerPoint, Access, Publisher)
+proficient in standard ICT skills i.e. Internet use, Microsoft Office suite of programs (MS Word, Excel, PowerPoint, Access, Publisher);

-adaptable and abled to self-navigate the local physical, cultural, social and built environment.
+adaptable and able to self-navigate the local physical, cultural, social and built environment.

 Other skills, background and social/ community participation that may be considered include:

 – other complementary and generic skills (i.e. social media and digital presence management, finance and accounting)

 – international language proficiencies – written, verbal, understanding

 social work and participation